Les Moonves: Janet Jackson

-Following his firing from CBS due to sexual harassment, Moonves was revealed to having been obsessed in ruining African-American R&B singer-songwriter Janet Jackson's career.
+Following his firing from CBS due to sexual harassment, Moonves was revealed to have been obsessed with ruining R&B singer-songwriter Janet Jackson's career.
 His actions had followed the February 1, 2004, Super Bowl XXXVIII halftime show controversy, also known as Nipplegate.
-Jackson's right breast, adorned with a pierced nipple shield (with a silver sun), had been accidentally exposed by ex-NSYNC member, vocalist Justin Timberlake, for 9/16ths of a second.

-The brief exposure became, what was at the time, the most rewatched moment in the history of TiVo.
+Jackson's right breast, adorned with a pierced nipple shield (a silver sun), had been exposed by former NSYNC member, vocalist Justin Timberlake, for 9/16ths of a second.
+The brief exposure became the most rewatched moment in the history of TiVo.